robert/robert.github.com/_posts/2016-04-09-in-context.md

 "I don’t care about fame or fortune anymore; I just want to make something that I feel good about."
 Pause, time for something different.
 "How’s Frieda?"

 "She’s well.
 Her mother is sick though.
-How’s Fiona?"
+How’s Samantha?"

 Peter knew that he had told Diedrich most of what he had just said several times already.
 He hated the way in which he always ended up giving so much of himself to Diedrich, and never got anything back.
 He found it extremely boring when someone gave him every unfiltered thing that passed through their life, but just as boring and not a little insulting when they censored absolutely everything with any color or personality.
 He felt like the patient to Diedrich’s psychologist.
 It was his role to be a mess and Diedrich’s be the tolerant, nonjudgmental listener, giving him the room he needed to express his emotions fully before offering gentle, carefully phrased advice and thinking that Peter couldn’t see as he judged the fuck out of him.